riteshhere/context-aware_chatbot/README.md

 ------------------------------------------
 ### Detailed Explanation

-To read detailed explanation about the implementation please visit: [Medium Blog](https://medium.com/@xriteshsharmax/context-aware-chatbot-development-59d8c8731987)
+For an in-depth guide on the implementation, please visit: [Medium Blog](https://medium.com/@xriteshsharmax/context-aware-chatbot-development-59d8c8731987)

 ------------------------------------------

 ### How to run